MMLabCodes/polymersimulator/docs/simulating_phas.rst

 4. Save these units in files so polymers can be built

 .. note::
-   This parameterization process is explained in more detail at later on in the documentation at:LINK, but this guide focuses on using pre-parameterized polymers.
+   Parameterizing polymers with the polymersimulator is explained in more detail in other parts of this documentation.
+Please refer to it for projects where the parameters for different polymers do not already exist.

-To build a polymer, you need:
+To build a polymer, two things are required:

-1. The name of the base trimer (so the filepath manager can load the polymer units, e.g., `"3HB_trimer"`)
+**name of the base trimer**
+   For any given polymer, this is: {prefix}_trimer ; where the prefix is the name of the polymer (i.e. 3HB)

+   *Examples: "4HB_trimer", "3HB_trimer", "3HHp_trimer"*

+**The desired length of the final polymer**
-2. The desired length of the final polymer (e.g., `10` units)
+   The number of monomers required in the final polymer (i.e 10)

 Assign these variables in Python: